The 4-3-3 soccer formation

 Strengths of the formation

-- Strength through the middle – With three central midfielders you can protect the defence, control the centre of the pitch, and force the opposition to play out wide.
+- Strength through the middle – With three central midfielders you can protect the defense, control the center of the pitch, and force the opposition to play out wide.

 - lots of passing options and angles for the player on the ball – Due to the focus on movement and space, the player on the ball should always have a number of options available to them and this in turn helps the team to dominate possession.